AdobeDocs/campaign-classic.en/help/delivery/using/integrating-campaign-sdk-into-the-mobile-application.md

 topic-tags: sending-push-notifications
 ---

-# Integrate Campaign SDK with your app {#integrating-campaign-sdk-into-the-mobile-application}
+# Integrating Campaign SDK with your app {#integrating-campaign-sdk-into-the-mobile-application}

 Campaign SDKs for iOS and Android are one of the components of the Mobile App Channel module.